A Good Man

 “Promise?”

 “I promise.
 It’s just that ...
-Look, something happened over the weekend and it’s thrown me a bit of a googly, okay.
+Look, something happened over the weekend, and it’s thrown me a bit of a googly, okay.
 I don’t know what to make of it.
-I was told not to tell anyone about it but, actually, I think you might be the one person in the whole damn town who might understand.
+I was told not to tell anyone about it but, actually, I think you might be the one person in this whole damn town who might understand.
 And you’re right, if I can’t trust you, then who can I trust?”

 I shook my head.
 “There might be someone there.
 Can you come back to my place before you go home?
 Will Emily and Grace mind?”